canonical/checkbox/docs/reference/job-status.rst

 Passing Jobs
 ------------

-The Passing outcome is the marker for a succesful run.
+The Passing outcome is the marker for a successful run.
 It can be assigned in the following situations:

 - Automated job returned a 0 return code